jacomyma/mapping-controversies/_pages/tuto-2-5.md

 	* If not, you can probably visualize a network of thousands of nodes, and more (once you filter it).
 	* If you have two, source multiple lists (same category, but at different levels).
 * Prioritize **clarity** in your visualizations and visual protocols.
-* If it makes more sense, you may present your protocols as a single diagram.
+* If it makes more sense, you may **join your protocols** into a single diagram.
+* **Take risks!** This is a good occasion to try something uncertain.
+Data science is a bet, it's exploration.
 * **Take a break** at some point.
 You have a time slot of approximatively 1 hour and 45 minutes, including a 15 minutes break.

 # Documents produced